SachsLab/IntracranialNeurophysDL/docs/BeforeTheWorkshop.md

 * [Get a PyCharm student account](https://www.jetbrains.com/shop/eform/students)
     * When that comes through, download and install PyCharm professional v >= 2019.1
 * [Sign up for Neuropype academic edition.](https://www.neuropype.io/academic-edition)
+    * After you receive notification for the download, download and install NeuroPype.

 ## Preparing a Python environment